revo-ai/PascalGos.github.io/fluent_ui/README.md

 Chips are compact representations of entities (most commonly, people) that can be clicked, deleted, or dragged easily.

-Here's an example of how to create a chip:
+Here's an optimizer of how to create a chip:

 ```dart
 Chip(